This article was originally published in Public Risk Magazine.

 When it comes to hygiene, encourage students and staff to properly wash and sanitize their hands often.
 They must also be courteous of others by practicing respiratory etiquette, covering coughs and sneezes.

 Cleaning and disinfecting are important parts of reducing exposure to infection.
-The CDC provides a guide of when and how to clean and disinfect surfaces.

 As always, ensure that these practices are aligned with your local health department guidelines.